MazamaScience/MazamaSpatialUtils/README.md

 If other columns contain these data, those columns must be renamed or duplicated with the internally standardized name.
 This simple level of consistency makes it possible to generate maps for any data that is ISO encoded.
-It also makes it possible to create functions that return the country, state or timezone associated with a set of locations.
+It also makes it possible to create functions that return the country, state or time zone associated with a set of locations.

 ## Installation